 I loved the Augustine chapel’s white washed walls, with its slim columns running up to the ceiling in graceful curves.
 A dozen chandeliers hovered between the delicate altar and the white organ in the back.
 “On some Saturdays you will see loads of fancy hats of upper class Viennese ladies,” Gertrude remarked amused.
 The Augustine chapel remains popular for certain local weddings.
 But there was more to losing your heart there: the story of the 54 Habsburg hearts kept in urns at the chapel…

 I hadn’t been to the Austrian National Library for ages.
-Tt was essential to the Imperial Vienna Tour, so we decided to enter.
+Since it was essential to our Imperial Vienna Tour we decided to enter.
 “This was the Emperors’ Wikipedia”, whispered my guide at the sight of 200,000 precious volumes.

 Gertrude shed light on this key piece of European baroque, wandering across the large State Hall, pointing out hidden clues and beautiful details: Prince Eugene of Savoy, the Habsburg’s most successful military commander, collected 16,000 leather bound books, which are lined up in two-storey high book shelves at the heart of the State Hall.